asmasonomics/asmasonomics.github.io/courses/2024-02-27_MSc_cBioPortal.markdown

    Why this might be is still an open topic of research.
 It's also hard to control for differences in diagnosis, treatment efficacy and lifestyle in such a long analysis.
    </details><br/>

-3) What gene expression or mutation differences can you see between ER+ and ER- BRCA?
+3)What gene expression or mutation differences can you see between ER+ and ER- BRCA?
 <details>
    <summary>Hint</summary>
    You can do this by choosing the high or low proliferative group, but easier to return to the METABRIC main page and use the ER status pie chart.